-- in the case of each non-employee director, at least five times such director's annual cash retainer fees (based on the most recently completed year); however, this requirement will not apply for directors who are representatives of stockholders who have nominated such directors pursuant to a nomination agreement with Focus; - in the case of the Chief Executive Officer, at least six times his annual cash salary (based on the most recently completed year); and - in the case of each other named executive officer, at least four times his or her annual cash salary (based on the most recently completed year).
+- in the case of each non-employee director, at least five times such director's annual cash retainer fees (based on the most recently completed year); however, this requirement will not apply for directors who are representatives of Stone Point who have been nominated by Stone Point pursuant to its nomination agreement with Focus; - in the case of the Chief Executive Officer, at least six times his annual cash salary (based on the most recently completed year); and - in the case of all other named executive officers, at least four times his or her annual cash salary (based on the most recently completed year).

 Any director or named executive officer not meeting his or her required ownership level at any time shall retain 50% of the Focus equity granted as part of such director's or named executive officer's compensation for service (determined on a net, after-tax basis) until such required ownership level is met and maintained.
 In addition, if any director or named executive officer falls below the required ownership level due solely to a decline in the value of Focus equity, then he or she will not be required to acquire additional Focus equity to reach the minimum ownership level, and will not be in violation of the minimum ownership requirements so long as he or she complies with the immediately preceding sentence until such time as he or she again reaches the required minimum ownership level.
 Furthermore, any Focus equity owned by a trust established by the relevant director or named executive officer for the benefit of his or her family members will be included for purposes of determining his or her compliance with the minimum ownership requirements.
-A copy of the Corporate Governance Guidelines is available free of charge under Corporate Governance in the investor relations section of our website at www.focusfinancialpartners.com.
+A copy of the Corporate Governance Guidelines is available free of charge under the Governance tab in the Investor Relations section of our website at www.focusfinancialpartners.com.